Supernatural (American TV series): Filming locations

-Though the pilot was filmed in Los Angeles, principal filming takes place in Vancouver, British Columbia.
-Thus, on-location filming usually takes place in the area.
-"Dead in the Water" was filmed at Buntzen Lake, and the final scenes of "Simon Said" were filmed at Cleveland Dam.
-Other locations used on the show are often reused two or three times, with the art department making variations to conceal this.
-Heritage Park in Burnaby has been used as a cemetery in "Red Sky at Morning", and as the location of the gingerbread-house cottage in "Bedtime Stories".
-Also, Riverview Hospital in Coquitlam has served many functions for the series, including an asylum in "Asylum", a hospital in "In My Time of Dying", and a prison in "Folsom Prison Blues".
+Though the pilot was filmed in Los Angeles, principal filming took place in Vancouver, British Columbia.
+Thus, on-location filming usually took place in the Lower Mainland.
+"Dead in the Water" was filmed at Buntzen Lake and the final scenes of "Simon Said" were filmed at Cleveland Dam.
+Other locations used on the show were often reused two or three times, with the art department making variations to conceal this.
+Heritage Park in Burnaby was used as a cemetery in "Red Sky at Morning", and as the location of the gingerbread-house cottage in "Bedtime Stories".
+Riverview Hospital in Coquitlam served many functions for the series, including as an asylum in "Asylum", a hospital in "In My Time of Dying" and a prison in "Folsom Prison Blues".
 The episode "Houses of the Holy" was filmed on location in Vancouver at St. Andrew's-Wesley United Church.
-Because episodes usually take place in the middle of nowhere, filming often takes place at an old military base.
-Having been shut down for years, the buildings have been removed, leaving just roads on which sets are erected, such as for crossroads scenes.
+Because episodes usually take place in isolated or rural areas, filming often took place at an old military base.
+Having been shut down for years, the buildings have been removed, leaving just roads on which sets were erected, such as for crossroads scenes.
+In-studio filming took place at the Canadian Motion Picture Park in Burnaby.